doschkinow/helidon-jpa-ucp/README.md

 Proof of concept for Helidon Microprofile support for JPA and Oracle Universal Connection Pool (UCP) with OracleDB

 # To get it running
-Prepair your Oracle database with a suitable table and record, using this sql statements:
+Prepare your Oracle database with a suitable table and record, using this sql statements:
 ```bash
 CREATE TABLE GREETING (
     SALUTATION VARCHAR(64),